-By the end of 2012, the Group has defined major rules as guidelines for a systematic and effective risk management.
-The Group has defined the catalogue of risks it is exposed to and wishes to monitor, evaluated them and designated the persons responsible for risk management.
+By the end of 2013, the Group has defined major rules as guidelines for a systematic and effective risk management.
+The Group has defined the catalogue of risks it is exposed to and wishes to monitor and evaluate them with the designated persons responsible for risk management.